huland/logseq-notes/pages/Robert C. Martin - Clean Architecture A Craftsman's Guide to Software Structure and Design.md

 		- In other words, the behavior of a software artifact ought to be extendible, without having to modify that artifact.
 		- ### A THOUGHT EXPERIMENT
 			- Imagine, for a moment, that we have a system that displays a ﬁnancial summary on a web page.
 The data on the page is scrollable, and negative numbers are rendered in red.
-			- Now imagine that the stakeholders ask that this same information be turned into a report to be printed on a black- and-white printer.
+			- Now imagine that the stakeholders ask that this same information be turned into a report to be printed on a black-and-white printer.
 The report should be properly paginated, with appropriate page headers, page footers, and column labels.
 Negative numbers should be surrounded by parentheses.
 			- Clearly, some new code must be written.
 But how much old code will have to change?
 			- A good software architecture would reduce the amount of changed code to the barest minimum.
 Ideally, zero.
+			- How?
-			  How?
-By properly separating the things that change for diﬀerent reasons (the Single Responsibility Principle), and then organizing the dependencies between those things properly (the Dependency Inversion Principle).
+				- By properly separating the things that change for diﬀerent reasons (the Single Responsibility Principle),
+				- and then organizing the dependencies between those things properly (the Dependency Inversion Principle).
 - Your Highlight on Location 1243-1243 | Added on Tuesday, August 8, 2023 1:16:44 PM

   CONCLUSION